Jahans3/native-throttle/README.md

   // Default: 300
   limit: Number,

-  // Calls functions on the leading edge of time limit
+  // Calls functions on the leading edge of time limit if `true`, trailing edge if `false`
   // Default: true
   leading: Boolean,

-  // Calls functions on the trailing of time limit
-  // Note: If leading and trailing are true, trailing takes precedence
-  // Default: false
-  trailing: Boolean,

   // Advanced: Context in which the throttled function should be called
   // Note: This should be unnecessary in most cases but exists to handle edge cases